gj1118/jsoncheck/README.md

 # Check a specific directory with verbose output
 jsoncheck -dir=/path/to/project -verbose

+# Check for Unicode characters in JSON values
+jsoncheck -dir=./configs -no-unicode

+# Extract and validate JSON from a PAM file
+jsoncheck -pam=/path/to/file.pam

 # Use in a script or CI pipeline
 jsoncheck -dir=./configs && echo "All JSON configs are valid!"